If you want to build a stone house make sure you familiarise yourself with some basic concepts before you get started.

 In general mortar should be viewed as part of a much broader system, which is as much about keeping masonry units apart and acting as a drainage system, as it is about bonding them together.
 Buildings built on this principle tend to have much greater longevity.

 Damp is often a problem with stone buildings, even newly constructed ones.
 The most common reason is the incorrect installation of the Damp Proof Coursing (DPC) around doors, windows and chimneys.

 The DPC cannot be applied on stone as it would on a standard block or brick finished house.
 Oftentimes poorly detailed drawings do not inform the block layer where exactly and how the DPC should be fitted, leading to problems down the line.
 This is specialist work and requires careful detailing.

-Author of The Insider’s Guide to Stone House Building, a set of guidelines aimed at those who want to project manage their house building project or simply want to make more informed and confident decisions when employing professionals.
+Thomas Fitzpatrick is the author of The Insider’s Guide to Stone House Building, a set of guidelines aimed at those who want to project manage their house building project or simply want to make more informed and confident decisions when employing professionals.
 There are a total of 10 guidelines, and the first is offered free of charge on www.castlefortconsultants.com with the option of purchasing the remaining 9 in PDF Downloadable format for $25.
 The guidelines are also available for purchase on Amazon (£2.55 per guide, full set $25, print version £49).

 Michael McMonagle of McMonagle Stone,